cjdbarlow/Part-One/variations-in-blood-pressure.md

     * Note that this does not necessarily mean a fluid responsive patient needs fluid.
 * Reliant on several assumptions:
     * Regular sinus rhythm
-    Irregular heart rates (particularly AF) lead to significant alterations in ventricular filling and therefore pulse pressure, independent of the respiratory cycle.
+    Irregular heart rates (particularly AF) lead to significant alterations in ventricular filling and therefore pules pressure, independent of the respiratory cycle.
     * Controlled mechanical ventilation
     No spontaneous efforts.
     * Adequate tidal volumes